What is GENDER?

 What is also crucial here that Dr. Hill-Collins points out is the intersections of gender, sexuality, class, and race.
 These drastically alter the meaning and ways in which gender is performed.
 Masculinity means something different for an underclass Black man versus an upper middle class Black man.

-Some Books on Patriarchy & Gender:
+Some further reading on the topic of Patriarchy & Gender: